Crowning moment for Carnatic music

 What challenges did you face while promoting Carnatic music globally?

-As the first Carnatic Musician to receive the Member of the Order of the British Empire (MBE), can you share more about that experience?
+Can you share your experience of becoming the first Carnatic musician to receive the Member of the Order of the British Empire (MBE)?

 Receiving the MBE was a surreal experience.
-The announcement on the king’s birthday took me by surprise, and the investiture ceremony at Windsor Castle was a thrilling event.
-Wearing a saree for the formal occasion, I felt a deep sense of responsibility to contribute further to the music field.
+The announcement on the King’s birthday took me by surprise, and the investiture ceremony at Windsor Castle was a thrilling event.
+Wearing a sari for the formal occasion, I felt a deep sense of responsibility to contribute further to the music field.

 How do you engage the younger generation, often unaware of classical music?